Tarmean/tarmean.github.io/mutable_lenses.md

 Summary: I will be sad about the state of mutable Haskell for a bit.
 Then we will figure out how to mix lenses with mutable state.
-Also that the real mutable borrows were the pure values that we made along the way, or something.
+Also, that the real mutable borrows were the pure values that we made along the way or something.

 ## Imperative Haskell